AcalaNetwork/bodhi.js/packages/eth-rpc-adapter/README.md

 #### local mode
 For local testing, we usually turn this mode on, together with a local `--instant-sealing` mandala node.
 It has some optimization to run faster with local node, and some minor bug prevention.

-#### rich mode
-We usually need to specify [gas params](https://evmdocs.acala.network/network/gas-parameters) for some transactions, this is sometimes time-consuming for contract testing, especially with `hardhat` where we can't override gas params in config.

-In rich mode, default gas params are much bigger than normal, so we don't need to worry about overriding gas params when running tests.
-As a result, all truffle/hardhat tests can be run **unchanged**.

-We still recommend reading through the [gas params](https://evmdocs.acala.network/network/gas-parameters) and understand how gas works in EVM+, since in prod we might still need to override gas params.

 ## For Production
 For production deployment we can simply use [acala/eth-rpc-adapter](https://hub.docker.com/r/acala/eth-rpc-adapter/tags) directly.
 Remember **NOT** to turn on `local mode` or `rich mode`